liperoc/etl-airflow-pandas/README.md

 ETL pipeline with data from Spotify API

-* Get data from spotify api and save as json
+* Get data (featured playlists) from spotify api and save as json
 * Get json and tranform with pandas
 * Save data in mysql
 * Send a email notification in case of success or failure